Reunion 2017 Sunday 2nd July – Advance Notification of Dates

 The Old Rendcombian Society Reunion and General Meeting will be held on Sunday 2nd July 2017 from 10:30 am

-Dates for late 2016 and 2017 See the sports contact details below.
+Provisional Dates for late 2017 and 2018 See the sports contact details below.

 Lacrosse signup via the Facebook page.
 See the Facebook page for more details about the whole event

-Cricket: Sunday 2nd July 2017 to coincide with OR reunion day on Sunday.
-(Details and times below)
+Cricket: Sunday 1st July 2018 to coincide with OR reunion day on Sunday.
+(Provisional Details and times below)